jsonkao/react-scrollama/README.md

   </a>
 </p>

-React Scrollama is a simple interface for scrollytelling that uses [IntersectionObserver](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) in favor of scroll events.
+React Scrollama is a lightweight interface for scrollytelling that uses [IntersectionObserver](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) in favor of scroll events.
 It is adapted from Russel Goldenbeg's [Scrollama](https://github.com/russellgoldenberg/scrollama/).

 As seen in:
 - [The scramble to secure America’s voting machines](https://www.politico.com/interactives/2019/election-security-americas-voting-machines) ([POLITICO](https://github.com/The-Politico))